Motorcycle riding down a city street

 Never, ever trust a puddle.
 While it is fun to ride through them, you never know how deep they might go!

-Don’t Overestimate Your skills
+Don’t Overestimate Your Skills

 The number one motorcycle safety riding tip for new riders (and the family of riders) is not to overestimate your abilities.
 While having confidence is a big part of safe riding, no rider is perfect.